ejrbuss/go/README.md

   / /_/ / /_/ /
   \____/\____/
 ```
-indiGO is a web application implementation of the traditional Chinese game Go.
+IndiGo is a web application implementation of the traditional Chinese game Go.
-It includes a number of features including a story mode, separate ai opponents,
+It includes a number of features including a story mode, separate AI opponents,
 game replays, and user accounts.

 ## Dependencies

-To run indiGO you must have [node.js](https://nodejs.org/en/) and
+To run IndiGo you must have [node.js](https://nodejs.org/en/) and
 [mongoDB](https://www.mongodb.com/) installed on your machine.

 The game itself is only tested in Chrome and Firefox.

 ## Running

-To run indiGO either clone the project or download the zip into a local directory.
+To run IndiGo either clone the project or download the zip into a local directory.
 ```bash
 $ git clone https://github.com/balancededge/go299
 ```